LiamLombard/on-education/manuscript.md

 My vision of what teachers should be doing is acting as a guide to young students, helping direct their studies, giving advice, helping explain things or general moral and possibly emotional support.
 If teachers had the time to perform these duties they'd be making better use of their time, becuase until now, we've never valued their time close to it's actual value.

+Most of what I've said so far seems to be largely geared towards primary and secondary education.
+However, I believe things are going wrong in our universities too.
+My observations over four years at university showed me how inefficient their teaching practices are.
+Most of the suggestions I've posed for the other forms of education still hold.
+However I believe, given the resources universities hold and the research they conduct, they are also wasting the student resource as well.
+Maybe there is a chance to get more research done, while also giving students a much better overall education and learning by practice rather than dwelling on too much theory.
+But I expect my suggestions on this can also wait for another day, and I'll leave this to provoke some thought for now.

 ## The output of our teaching

 Finally, I'll put a word in on exams.